KetanSomvanshi/KetanSomvanshi/blogs/structuring-fastapi-application.md

 FastAPI is a powerful and high-performance Python web framework designed for building APIs quickly and efficiently.
 It leverages modern Python features such as type annotations and async/await syntax to provide a seamless development experience.
 FastAPI offers incredible speed and scalability, making it a preferred choice for building robust web applications.

-With its performance, asynchronous support, automatic API documentation generation, and built-in request validation, FastAPI has gained popularity among developers.<span style="background-color: green;"> However, there aren't always enough resources available to guide developers on building well-structured, maintainable code with better coding practices.
+With its performance, asynchronous support, automatic API documentation generation, and built-in request validation, FastAPI has gained popularity among developers.<span style="background-color: green;"> However, there aren't always enough resources available to guide developers on building well-structured, maintainable code with better coding practices in FastAPI.
 In this blog post, we will provide an in-depth guide on how to structure a FastAPI application for optimal maintainability and scalability.</span>

 ## Structure Overview